 White flour is really nothing more than refined carbohydrates and can contribute to obesity.
-According to a study that was referenced by Natural News, Americans eat enough extra calories (mostly through refined carbs) to add three pounds of body fat per month to their weight .
+Studies show that Americans eat enough extra calories (mostly through refined carbs) to add three pounds of body fat per month to their weight.
 Carbs should come from unrefined sources, like fresh organic fruits and vegetables.
 Not from something that’s been processed, bleached, and treated with synthetic nutrients.

 Alternatives to Enriched White Flour

 It’s difficult to live flour-free.
 Many foods are made with flour of some type and it is hard to go flour-free without switching to an all-produce diet or raw food diet.